Crataco/ai-guide/guide/models.md

 - GGUF / GGML versions run on most computers thanks to quantization.
 You can consider "quantization" a way to cut down on model size and resource usage with small quality loss.
 It has "levels" that range from "q2" (lightest, worst quality) to "q8" (heaviest, best quality).
 A level of q5_K_M is ideal for most situations unless you have more or less RAM to spare.
 [TheBloke](https://huggingface.co/TheBloke) converts many Transformers models into the GGUF format, and scrolling down his pages would bring you to [this chart](https://huggingface.co/TheBloke/Llama-2-7B-GGUF#provided-files), telling you the size and the most RAM the model would use under different quantization levels.

 - Transformers has been around for a while and is pretty much a universal standard for AI models, but their models are unoptimized for running on consumer hardware and use *way* more resources than necessary.
-Approximately, while the average 7B model under GGUF would require 8GB of RAM, a 7B model under Transformers would require 24-32GB of RAM.
+Approximately, while the average 7B model under GGUF would require over 4GB of RAM, a 7B model under Transformers could require 16GB or more.

 - GPTQ, Exllama, and etc. are other backends with their own quantized format, but they're only useful if you have a recent graphics card (GPU).
 You'd have the best luck with NVIDIA GPUs, but with AMD GPUs, your mileage may vary.
 This is the option recommended if you have a powerful enough GPU for the model you want to run, but this guide will not cover this option.